dbfelipe/dbfelipe/README.md

 ## Projects:

-- **AI Media Summarizer** – A full-stack application that transcribes and summarizes YouTube videos and media files
+- **AI Lecture Summarizer** – A full-stack application that transcribes and summarizes YouTube videos and media files
 - **FullStack Admin Dashboard** – A MERN stack admin panel with advanced data visualization
 - **FullStack Expense Tracker** – A financial tracking application with dynamic insights